Why does my cat need vaccinations if she spends 100% of her time indoors?

-It is a myth that cats who live indoors don’t need to be vaccinated against infectious diseases.
-While living an indoor lifestyle is certainly safer overall than living outdoors, and indoor living contributes to a longer life expectancy, important infectious diseases can find cats anyway.
+It is a myth that cats who live indoors do not need to be vaccinated against infectious diseases.
+While living an indoor lifestyle is certainly safer overall than living outdoors, and indoor living contributes to a longer life expectancy, important infectious diseases can find indoor cats.

-I read that feline leukemia virus (FeLV) requires direct cat-to-cat contact.
-Surely my indoor cat is safe from this disease?
+If feline leukemia virus (FeLV) requires direct cat-to-cat contact why does my indoor cat need to be vaccinated?

 Rabies is a human health concern, not just an animal health issue.
 Because rabies can be transmitted to humans and is nearly universally fatal, many communities have laws mandating rabies vaccination of pets.
 Rabies is most commonly transmitted by a bite from an infected animal.
 Bats, skunks, and raccoons are the most common sources of exposure to rabies by companion animals.

-Your veterinarian is your best source of the most current recommendations for vaccinating cats in order to protect them from preventable infectious diseases - even cats who live strictly indoors.
-The current guidelines for feline vaccination involve a rotating vaccine schedule - it is no longer considered appropriate to vaccinate against every disease every single year.
+Your veterinarian is your best source of the most current recommendations for vaccinating your cat in order to protect her from preventable infectious diseases - even if yours lives strictly indoors.
+The current guidelines for cat vaccinations involve a rotating vaccine schedule - it is no longer considered appropriate to vaccinate against every disease every single year.
 Instead, an individual risk assessment is performed to determine the most appropriate disease protection and prevention plan for your cat.
 Your veterinarian has your cat's best interests in mind.